rocket5imon/UserManuals/SimonDaykin.md

 The system interrupts work best when the most appropriate interface is used; for example an urgent message requiring action should use a direct voice or instant message channel,  including a [SYN-ACK](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment) protocol.
 A long text-based communication would be unsuited in this situation.
 Conversely, an asynchronous group discussion on a complex idea or situation is likely best suited to a textual medium such group chat, email or document exchange.

 Where large documents are transmitted to the system requiring interpretation, it is always best to separately interface with the system to agree expectations for ingest, processing and subsequent action.
-Due to the afore mentioned dyslexia instruction set, ingest of large volumes of text (such as large or complex documents) can require an extended period of single-process mode, which naturally is best scheduled and agreed in advance.
+Due to the aforementioned dyslexia instruction set, ingestion of large volumes of text (such as large or complex documents) can require an extended period of single-process mode, which naturally is best scheduled and agreed in advance.

 The system does will not deliver bad news via non real-time or textual interfaces, and expects the same from all interfacing systems.